ENCCS/hpda-python/content/parallel-computing.rst

 Let us have a look at a toy example which many of us can hopefully relate to.

-.. type-along:: The word-count project
+.. demo:: The word-count project

    Head over to https://github.com/enccs/word-count-hpda and clone the repository: